German anstatt zu & ohne zu

 2. Ohne + zu + infinitive”

 “ohne zu” is used to express “without doing”.
+In Germany, ‘ohne zu’ is a common phrase used to express actions not taken, often found in both spoken and written German.
 Like “anstatt”, an infinitive clause with “ohne” also requires the “zu + infinitive” part of the construction to be at the end of the clause or sentence.

 The form anstatt … zu (sometimes seen as statt … zu) introduces an alternative option or something that is unexpected.
 In English, an equivalent would be instead of.
 Um…zu and ohne…zu can also be used as an infinitive construction (Infinitivskonstruktion) where they are placed in front of an infinitive with details in between.